unibas-gravis/scalismo-tutorial/docs/tutorials/tutorial7.md

 In terms of shape models, we can think of the mean function as the deformation field that deforms our reference mesh into the mean shape.

-If the reference shape that we choose corresponds approximately to an average shape, and we do not have any further knowledge about our shape space, it is entirely reasonable to use a zero mean; I.e. for every point, the zero deformation is returned.
+If the reference shape that we choose corresponds approximately to an average shape, and we do not have any further knowledge about our shape space, it is entirely reasonable to use a zero mean; I.e. a deformation field which applies to every point a zero deformation.

 ```scala
 val zeroMean = Field(RealSpace[_3D], (pt:Point[_3D]) => EuclideanVector(0,0,0))